Velocity centroid gradients for absorbing media: Abstract

 \section{Abstract}

-We explore the application of the Velocity Gradient Technique, new way to trace magnetic fields in the plane of the sky, to an absorbing media for the case of $^{13}$CO~2-1 emission.
-Using MHD turbulence simulations, we calculate the velocity gradient using velocity centroids and an improved procedure for calculating gradients suggested by Yuen \& Lazarain.
-We find that the velocity centroid gradients trace the projected magnetic field in media with different CO abundances, densities and optical depths.
-We also explore how the calculations of the magnetic field strengths, which employs the dispersion of the velocity gradient, is modified in the presence of self-absorption.
-Our study opens up the possibility to use velocity centroid gradients to trace magnetic fields using $^{13}$CO~2-1 emission.
+We explore how the velocity gradient technique (VGT) can be applied to absorbing media in the case of $^{13}$CO 2-1 emission.
+The VGT is a new way to trace magnetic fields in the plane of the sky using only spectroscopic observations.
+We apply the VGT to magnetohydrodynamic turbulence simulations that have been post-processed to include $^{13}$CO 2-1 emission and we calculate the velocity centroid gradients.
+We find that the velocity centroid gradients trace the projected magnetic field in media with different $^{13}$CO abundances, densities and optical depths.
+Our study opens up the possibility of using velocity centroid gradients to trace magnetic fields in molecular clouds using $^{13}$CO emission.